Six Unexpected Signs that Your Preschool or Kindergarten Child Might be Gifted

 "Giftedness should be understood as something that involves the whole psychological and behavioral experience of the person."
 [11]

-This perspective emphasizes the importance of looking at the entire child - not just their test scores, but how they think, feel, and interact with the world around them.
-It’s about seeing giftedness as part of their overall experience, not just their academic performance [2].
+This way of thinking reminds us to look at the whole child – not just their test scores, but also how they think, feel, and interact with the world.
+Giftedness is part of their whole experience, not just about doing well in school [2].

 6 Less Obvious Signs Your Child Might Be Gifted